rupss/AuctionBase-CS145/README.md

-CS145 (Databases), Fall 2012
+# AuctionBase

-Used sqlite3.
+Final project for CS145 (Databases), Fall 2012.
+Online auction system using sqlite3.

-See assignment description here: http://infolab.stanford.edu/~widom/cs145/work.html
+See full assignment description here: http://infolab.stanford.edu/~widom/cs145/work.html

-Files:
+# Files
 - auction.php: page for an individual auction
 - auctionBase: the database file.
 - auctions.php: shows all auctions that have a start time before the current time.